• Skip to main content

 What to Serve With Pasta Night

-Pasta is always delicious with a big salad and crusty bread!
+Pasta is always delicious with a big salad like this Spinach Arugula Salad and crusty Homemade Bread!
 These are our favorite salads and sides with an Italian pasta dinner:

 • Italian Mixed Greens Salad with Crispy Prosciutto